-San Francisco Magazine, July 2018 – Liberated Spaces is included among the best 260 “things, places, and services” chosen by the magazine’s editorial staff for their annual Best of San Francisco issue.
+San Francisco Magazine, July 2018 – Liberated Spaces was chosen as the best professional organizer by the magazine’s editorial staff for their annual Best of San Francisco issue.
+Thank you, editors!!!

 Women’s Environmental Network, July 6, 2018 – It was an honor to be interviewed for WEN’s July newsletter spotlight.

 Food Network, February 2018 – Find my handy tip for keep food items at your fingertips in both the slide show, 13 Kitchen Organizing Mistakes – And the Easy Way to Fix ‘Em, and video, 8 Better Ways to Organize Your Kitchen.

 SpareFoot Blog, April 12, 2017 – Procrastination and chores go hand in hand like peas in a pod.
 Check out my suggestions for moving forward and achieving what needs doing in 12 Ways to Stop Procrastinating and Start Spring Cleaning.